JoaoAJMatos/VINC/README.md

 ## Commands

-Vinc is able to execute commands
+Vinc is able to execute commands both in the CMD&CTRL Center and inside a specific backdoor session. **The following tables contain all of the available commands in version _0.9.6_.**